Plan Availability: Site Builder is an optional add-on to all plans.

 Sidebar Inventory Page

-Clicking on an item here will activate the booking process for that item, also contained in the sidebar.
+Clicking on an item here activates the booking process for that item or product, also contained in the sidebar.

 Making a BookingBack to top

-The Details tab features the summary for the item (pulled from the Booking Manager), as well as the selection for any required parameters.
+The Details tab features the summary for the item or product (pulled from the Booking Manager), as well as the selection for any required parameters.

 The Booking tab is where you select the date(s) and time(s) for the booking.
-Depending on how your items are allocated this can take a few forms:
+Depending on how your items or products are allocated this can take a few forms:

-If you’ve configured items to be able to span more than one day, selecting dates for per time items will be done on a calendar, similar to daily and nightly bookings.
-If items are not permitted to span more than one day, you will use the day slider, as with time slot items.
+If you’ve configured items or products to be able to span more than one day, then selecting dates for per time items or flextime products is done on a calendar, similar to daily and nightly bookings.

-The Summary tab displays the summary for the booking including the date(s), time(s) and parameter(s) selected, as well as, a promo/discount field and a subtotal for the item.
+The Summary tab displays the summary for the booking including the date(s), time(s) and parameter(s) selected, as well as, a promo/discount field and a subtotal for the item or product.

 Cart and Checking Out in the Sidebar